Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 \subsection{4\,K cooler line removal}

-The \HeJT\ cooler (hereafter, 4\,K cooler) produces strong, narrow lines in the power spectral density (PSD) of HFI data.
-These arise from electromagnetic interference of the 4\,K cooler moving parts with the bolometer readout wires, situated in the Planck service module.
-The 4\,K cooler main frequency (40\,Hz) and its harmonics appear as very narrow lines PSD of the signal with an intensity of 10 to 100 times above the white noise.
-The oscillations of the moving parts of the 4\,K cooler are synchronously driven by the same computer that records the data samples.
-Hence for a given stable 4\,K cooler line, only one frequency is affected in the PSD, i.e., a narrow line is produced, only broadened by the pointing period integration time.
-Only nine individual frequencies are detectable, each of which can be traced to some 4\,K cooler harmonic unfolded by the AC modulation.
+\revv{Electromagnetic interference (by conduction) from the drive electronics of the 4K cooler can affect the HFI data.
+The 4K cooler main frequency (40\, Hz) is an harmonic of the signal sample frequency; it leads to very narrow lines in the power spectral density (PSD) of the signal.
+In system tests before launch, the design of the grounding system of this part was found to be out of specification, but could not be corrected without unacceptable cost and delay.} For a given stable 4\,K cooler line, only one frequency is affected in the PSD, i.e., a narrow line is produced, only broadened by the pointing period integration time.
+Nine individual frequencies are detectable, each of which can be traced to some 4\,K cooler harmonic unfolded by the AC modulation.
 In the signal domain, they are at 10, 20, 30, 40, 50, 60, 70, 80, and 17\,Hz, which are these fractions of the modulation frequency: $1/9$,~$2/9$,~$3/9$,~$4/9$,~$5/9$,~$6/9$,~$7/9$,~$8/9$,~$5/27$.
-Some thermal instability in the service module makes the line properties to change on timescales larger than ten minutes.
+The modulation frequency itself is filtered out (see Sect.~\ref{sec:Filtering-and-deconvolution}).
+Some thermal instability in the service module makes the line properties change on time scales larger than ten minutes.

+We now describe the method used to correct the 4\,K cooler line contamination in the timelines.
+In order to prepare the data from which to compute the Fourier coefficients, we build an intermediate set of of TOI, denoted TOI4K, containing the original TOI except in glitch-flagged areas which are noise-filled, and for Solar System objects (SSO) where the signal is estimated from SSO-free maps.